gconsidine/plz-cms/readme.markdown

     /user/***

   Matches `/user`, `/user/billing`, `/user/billing/profile/`, `/user/account`,
-  `/user/account/profile`, and any other route that begins with `/user`.
+  `/user/account/profile`, and any other route that begins with `/user/`.

   Roleplay will first search for the most explicit match for a given user's role and route.
-This means, you can define broad access without as much repetition.
+This means you can define broad access without as much repetition.
 For example, you can start by giving all of your roles broad access, then partitioning off more exclusive routes for higher-level roles.
   Here are some example routes: